Sarah Palin threatens to sue author of "Rogue" book

 A letter from Palin's lawyer said McGinniss and Crown Publishing faced possible legal action for defaming the 2008 Republican vice presidential nominee.

 The letter advises the author and Crown to refrain from destroying any e-mail correspondence that might serve as evidence in such a lawsuit.
-Crown is owned by German-based media conglomerate Bertelsmann AG.
+Crown is owned by German-based media conglomerate Bertelsmann AG BERT.UL

 "This book contains a series of lies and rumors presented as fact and combined with 'anonymous' sources," said the letter, sent by Palin attorney John Tiemessen.